-Forest Ecosystem Restoration - Field Verification Standard Title: Ecosystem Restoration - Field Verification Standard Scope: Global Status of document: Draft for public consultation Date: 30 July 2021 Consultation period: N/A Approval body: As an independent Standard, approval of a version to be used for verification audits will need to be approved by Preferred by Nature staff assigned this duty.
+Forest Ecosystem Restoration - Field Verification Standard Title: Ecosystem Restoration Standard- A Social and Environmental Standard for Field Verification of Restoration Initiatives Scope: Global Status of document 1 : Final version 3.1 Date: May 2022 Consultation period: N/A Approval body: As an independent Standard, approval of a version to be used for verification audits will need to be approved by Preferred by Nature.
 However future versions may be used or approved by other bodies.
 Contact person: Mateo Cariño Fraisse and Richard Zell Donovan Contact email: mcarino@preferredbynature.org and pelicanzell@gmail.com